gwiener/ShopBot/report.md

 yield better accuracy and performance.
 However, the small data set that I had the time to extract and analyze was not sufficient for training large models.

+1. I did not not implement a tagger for the constraint attached the objective.
+A very similar approach may be used to the same end, i.e. use a tagger with a samples set of positive ("I want...") and negative ("I don't want...") short samples.